 Before surface treatments start

-During February, March and April, patching works may take place on the roads selected for surface treatments.
-Therefore you may see workmen patching parts of the road only.
-Patching repairs and seals the existing road surface to ensure the road is ready for surface treatment.
+During February, March and April, patching works take place on some of the roads selected for surface treatments.
+You may see workmen patching parts of the road only.
+This is to repair and seal the existing road surface so the road will be ready for surface treatment.

 Surface treatments scheduled for 2018

 An estimated schedule for our 2018 road resurfacing works can be found below.
-Please note the timings for these works are weather dependent so please follow our twitter page @Cambs_Traffic or check local signage for more information.
+Our first programmed works will be surfacing dressing starting in South Cambridgeshire at the end of May.
+Please be aware that the timings for these works are weather dependent and are subject to change.
+You can also follow our twitter page @Cambs_Traffic for updates nearer the time or keep an eye on local signage for more information.

-Advanced warning signs will be placed on the roads affected within 7 days of the works due to start.
-Properties affected will receive an information leaflet from Cambridgeshire County Council informing them of what works will take place and what to expect.
-Those properties directly affected will also receive a letter informing them of the exact dates of the works.
+Advanced warning signs will be placed on the roads affected within 7 days of the work's start date.
+Residents affected will receive an information leaflet from us informing them of what works will take place and what to expect.
+Properties directly impacted will also receive a letter informing them of the exact dates of the works.

-In order to carry out these works, some roads will need to be closed and through traffic will be required to follow the signed diversion route.
-However, access to properties will be given where possible.
+For us to carry out these works, some roads will need to be closed.
+Through traffic will need to follow the signed diversion route.
+Access to properties within the closure will be given by staff on site wherever possible.

-We ask all residents and users of the roads being treated to take care when driving on the newly laid surface as there is likely to be some loose chippings.
-Please also see below some information leaflets for our FAQs:
+Please take care when driving on the newly laid surface as there is likely to be some loose chippings.

 Surface treatments across Cambridgeshire consist of a number of different varieties, all are designed to seal the surface in order to prevent water ingress, add texture and conformity, thus extending the life expectancy of the site.